Phase diagram of the quantum spin-1/2 Heisenberg-$\Gamma$ model on a frustrated zigzag chain: model and the ground state phase diagram

-The AF-UUDD has the staggard magnetic moment pointing in the $y'$ direction which is nothing but the ``magnetization" represented by $Q^{xy}$.
+The AFM-UUDD has the staggard magnetic moment pointing in the $y'$ direction which is nothing but the ``magnetization" represented by $Q^{xy}$.
 Namely, the doped quasi-particles condense and form a regular four-fold periodic structure breaking the translational symmetry.
 In the ND phase, the two-fold periodic breaking of translational symmetry occurs but there is no magnetic order because of the interplay of singlet and nematic particles.
-The spin gap is open, which is distinct from the AF-UUDD and TLL phases.
+The spin gap is open, which is distinct from the AFM-UUDD and TLL phases.

 For these reasons, we understand that ``field" effect, $\Gamma$, generates a finite nematic correlation but it appears in different ways depending on the degree of frustration dictated by $\phi$.
-Based on the bond-operator approach in the next section, we conclude that the nematic particles do not really condense in the ND phase but remain as fluctuations, while they finally condense in the magnetically ordered phases.
+As we see shortly in \S.\ref{app:dyn}, the ND phase hosts gapless excitation mode due to $\Gamma$ that gives the finite but small distribution of $\langle Q^{xy}_i\rangle$ in real space on top of the singlets, and at large $\Gamma$ the nematic particles finally condense into the magnetically ordered phases, AFM-UD2, AFM-UUDD.
 The TLL phase, although hosting finite nematic correlation, shall be trivial.